dukew6954-cmd/ValleyGoldandcoin/README.md

-# Arizona Treasures - Luxury Gold & Diamond Buying Website
+# Valley Gold & Coin - Luxury Gold & Diamond Buying Website

 A stunning, high-end website for your luxury valuables buying business.
 Built with modern HTML5, CSS3, and JavaScript, featuring a sophisticated black, gold, and white color palette with elegant animations.